TiddlyWiki/TiddlyWiki5/contributing.md

 <strong>
 Thank you!</strong></p><h4 class=''>
 Attribution</h4><p>
-The CLA documents used for this project where created using <a class='tw-tiddlylink tw-tiddlylink-external' href='http://www.harmonyagreements.org'>
+The CLA documents used for this project where created using <a class=' tw-tiddlylink tw-tiddlylink-missing' href='http://www.harmonyagreements.org'>
 Harmony Project Templates</a>. &quot;HA-CLA-I-LIST Version 1.0&quot; for &quot;CLA-individual&quot; and &quot;HA-CLA-E-LIST Version 1.0&quot; for &quot;CLA-entity&quot;
-</p></div></div><p>
+</p><p>
 <em>
-This file was automatically generated by <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki5.html'>
+This file was automatically generated by <a class=' tw-tiddlylink tw-tiddlylink-resolves' href='TiddlyWiki5'>
 TiddlyWiki5</a></em>
 </p>